dadevel/knowledge-graph/graph/notes/windows/dotnet-obfuscation.md

 - delete console help and logo
 - remove functions and features that you don't need (!)
 - build a release

+Other tools:

+- [NET-Obfuscate](https://github.com/binaryscary/net-obfuscate), some assemblies are detected by AMSI nevertheless, also breaks some assemblies